 The State of Michigan's penalty for unlawful manufacture, delivery, or possession of Schedule III controlled substances is imprisonment for not more than seven years, a fine of not more than \$10,000, or both.
 The penalty for Schedule IV controlled substances is imprisonment for not more than four years, a fine of not more than \$2,000, or both.
-The penalty for Schedule V controlled substances is imprisonment for not more than \$2,000, or both.
+The penalty for Schedule V controlled substances is imprisonment for not more than two years, a fine of not more than \$2,000, or both.
 The penalty for use of lysergic acid diethylamide, peyote, mescaline, dimethyltryptamine, psilocin, psilocybin, or a controlled substance classified in Schedule V is imprisonment for not more than six months, a fine of not more than \$500, or both.
 Use of all other Schedule I, II, III, and IV controlled substances is punishable by imprisonment for not more than one year, a fine of not more than \$1,000, or both.